AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/php-tab.md

 ---
 title: "The [!UICONTROL PHP] tab"
-description: Learn about the [!UICONTROL PHP] tab of [!DNS Observation for Adobe Commerce].
+description: Learn about the [!UICONTROL PHP] tab of [!DNL Observation for Adobe Commerce].
 ---

 # The [!UICONTROL PHP] tab